-- (1) For students enrolled on programmes which include a requirement for study during the Summer Vacation, that period counts for the purposes of this and other Regulations as a half-session. - (2) In-Service Education and other courses with a flexible start date are classified for the purpose of this and other Regulations as having been enrolled for the half-session in which a candidate commences to study on them.
+(1) For students enrolled on programmes which include a requirement for study during the Summer Vacation, that period counts for the purposes of this and other Regulations as a term.

+(2) In-Service Education and other courses with a flexible start date are classified for the purpose of this and other Regulations as having been enrolled for the term in which a candidate commences to study on them.